 Talk to them about partying safely

-What's schoolies without partying?
-Just make sure you equip your child with the knowledge to party safely.
+Make sure you equip your child with the knowledge to party safely.
 Talk to them about:

 - water safety.
 Swimming and alcohol don't mix.
 Especially swimming in the ocean.

 - safety around heights.
-Risky stunts look impressive on video, but no amount of social media clout is worth falling from a balcony ledge.
+Risky stunts look impressive on video.
+But no amount of social media clout is worth falling from a balcony ledge.

 Read more about partying safely.